isomerpages/mci-egazette/pages/terms-of-use.md

   &quot;Times New Roman&quot;;mso-font-kerning:0pt;mso-ligatures:none;mso-fareast-language:
   EN-SG">without limiting clause (21) of these Terms of Use, the hyperlinking must not create any suggestion that the Website or the Government is associated or affiliated in any manner with the user, the user’s affiliates and/or the user's website/electronic platform.</span></p></td></tr></tbody></table>

-(18)&nbsp; You must obtain MCI’s written permission prior to framing the Website (or any part of it) or any of the Contents, or engaging in similar activities.
-MCI may, at its sole and absolute discretion, grant (on such conditions as MCI deems fit) or refuse permission for the framing of the Website (or any part of it) or any of the Contents.
+(18)&nbsp; You must obtain MDDI’s written permission prior to framing the Website (or any part of it) or any of the Contents, or engaging in similar activities.
+MDDI may, at its sole and absolute discretion, grant (on such conditions as MDDI deems fit) or refuse permission for the framing of the Website (or any part of it) or any of the Contents.

 (19)&nbsp; The Government may, at any time and without ascribing any reason or giving any prior notice, revoke any permission, or modify any permission or the conditions of the permission, granted under clause (17) or (18) of these Terms of Use.